Tutorial | Self-coding deep learning models within visual ML¶

 You can define a Deep Learning architecture using the Keras library to build a custom model in Dataiku’s Visual Machine Learning tool.
-You can then train, deploy, and score the model like any other model created and managed in Dataiku DSS.
+You can then train, deploy, and score the model like any other model created and managed in Dataiku.

 Deep learning offers extremely flexible modeling of the relationships between a target and its input features, and is used in a variety of challenging applications, such as image processing, text analysis, and time series, in addition to models for structured data.

-This how-to walks through the Deep Learning interface in Dataiku DSS, using a simple multilayer perceptron (MLP) for classification.
+This how-to walks through the Deep Learning interface in Dataiku, using a simple multilayer perceptron (MLP) for classification.

 You should have some experience with Visual Machine Learning in Dataiku.
 We’ll use the project from that tutorial.